-In 2016, Lyon was France’s #1 city in the worldwide Global Liveability Ranking.
+In 2016, Lyon was France’s #1 city in Global Liveability Ranking.
 Many have actually left Paris to live in France’s second-biggest city.
-But how is it from a tourist point of view?
+But how is it from a tourist’s point of view?
 Is Lyon worth visiting?
-My partner lived there for about 10 years and the first time I asked this question, he thought I was joking.
+My partner lived there for about ten years, and he thought I was joking the first time I asked this question.
 I had been to many cities in France, but for some reason, Lyon hadn’t been on my radar before meeting him.

 Is Lyon worth visiting?

-Here’s a walking tour of Lyon that will please those who want to see the best sites in the city during a short trip to Lyon.
+Here’s a walking tour of Lyon that will please those who want to see the best sites in the city in a limited time.

 From Lyon Pardieu station to Le Vieux Lyon

-We arrived by train at Pardieu station where we started our Lyon walking tour.
+We arrived by train at Pardieu station, where we started our Lyon walking tour.
 From the start, we could see the Basilique de Fourviere that dominates the city perched on its hill.
-We walked around town with the objective to reach it.
+We walked around town intending to reach it.

 Le Vieux Lyon

+There are many places where to eat in Lyon.
 The Vieux Lyon is the best place to experience the local cuisine in small restaurants locally called “Bouchons” (4).
 We had fun going through a few “traboules“, pushing doors to find secret passages leading to a maze from one street to another.
-Take the time to get lost in this area and try some food.
+So take the time to get lost in this area and try some food.

 While in Lyon, a city highly reputed for its gastronomy, you may be interested in joining a guided food tour*.